What is a Product Management Audit?

 A product management audit is a complete, objective review of a company’s product strategy and product management processes.
 Each aspect of the product strategy and process is numerically rated to identify areas of weakness that would benefit from improvement, as well as any areas that are completely lacking.
 By using a numerical rating instead of a binary one, progress and improvement over time can be tracked and measured.

 Product management audits can be performed in-house, however it can also be outsourced to a number of consulting firms or independent experts.
 Bringing in a third party to conduct the audit has multiple benefits:

 - Availability of best practices, benchmarks and previous experiences for comparison

 - A professional summary report and presentation

 However, hiring an outside consultant will definitely be more expensive than an internal exercise and might be more time consuming due to a lack of institutional knowledge.
 If a company chooses to conduct its audit internally, it should follow industry-standard playbooks and properly empower the individuals conducting the audit to thoroughly interview relevant staff, document procedures and provide frank and honest feedback to the organization.

-Purpose of a Product Management Audit
+What is the Purpose of a Product Management Audit?

 The audit’s goal is to quantifiably measure how well the organization is doing in three main categories: Understanding the Target Market, Addressing Customer Needs and Creating Product Requirements.
 All three of these areas are often taken for granted—particularly the first two—since the whole point of the company is to make money and sell products that address the needs of the target market, and most companies think they’re doing just fine in that department.